Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 where $X_t \in \R^2$ and $B_t$ is a standard 2D Brownian motion, and the vorticity function

 is the expectation of $g_t(m,x)$ with respect to $m$, where

 represents the joint density of $\M$ and $X_t$.
-By It\^o's formula, it is straightforward to check that the vorticity $\omega_t$ satisfies the aggregation-diffusion type equation, which is exactly the well-known vorticity formulation of the 2D Navier-Stokes equation in fluid mechanics,
+By the It\^o formula, it is straightforward to check that the vorticity function $\omega_t$ satisfies the famous vorticity formulation of the 2D Navier-Stokes equation in fluid mechanics:

+Therefore, once we rigorously justify the mean-field convergence from the particle system \eqref{particle} to the limit McKean-Vlasov system \eqref{limit} or its corresponding Fokker-Planck equation \eqref{vorticity} in some appropriate sense, then we can show that the point vortex system \eqref{particle} is effective in mathematically and physically modeling or numerically simulating the 2D Navier-Stokes equation.
+Moreover, if we can quantify the mean-field convergence rate or establish the convergence in a better sense, the point vortex system is shown more powerful.
+Also, the mean-field convergence is also a key tool for understanding the large point vortex system when $N$ becomes extremely large.
+In such cases, it is difficult to track and analyze the trajectory and the behavior of each particle.
+Therefore, we turn to the statistical behavior of the particles, which can be well approximated by the limit density $\omega_t$.
+The arguments above also apply to more general models, including many stochastic interacting particle systems in higher dimensions.